 This course prepares students to use the computer as a productivity tool.
 It offers both Mac and PC users essential computer skills for personal and professional applications.
 The fundamentals of information technology concepts, operating systems functions, cloud computing, and computer security are covered.
 Students will complete handon projects using popular productivity software that include word processing, spreadsheet, database, and presentation applications.
 Also included are topics in Web design, Internet basics, information literacy, and productivity apps.
 Students will gain knowledge to be well-informed consumers of computer technology.
 Recommended: Students taking this course should possess hands-on familiarity with computers.
-CSC\095 Basic Computer Skills course is recommended for students who do not possess the requisite computer skills.
+CSC095 Basic Computer Skills course is recommended for students who do not possess the requisite computer skills.

-CSC\105, Programming Logic (3 cr.)
+CSC105, Programming Logic (3 cr.)

 Gen Ed Competency: Scientific Reasoning In this course students are introduced to the fundamental concepts of object-oriented programming and the basic structures of programming including linear, selection, and iteration.
 They will learn the algorithm design using flowcharts, pseudo code and UML diagrams, and the algorithm implementation through editing, compiling, running, and debugging.
 Students will become familiar with variables, expressions, control structures, methods, arrays, objects, and GUI applications.
-Prerequisites: Eligible for MAT\137.
+Prerequisites: Eligible for MAT137.

-CSC\115, Introduction to Programming with
+CSC115, Introduction to Programming with Alice (3 cr.)

-Gen Ed Competencies: Continuing Learning/ Information Literacy, Critical Analysis & Logical Thinking programming using Alice, a threedimensional graphical system that is used to create three-dimensional worlds of animation and games.
+Gen Ed Competencies: Continuing Learning/ Information Literacy, Critical Analysis & Logical Thinking This course teaches students the fundamentals of object-oriented programming using Alice, a threedimensional graphical system that is used to create three-dimensional worlds of animation and games.
 The course allows students to gain an understanding of the same fundamentals object-oriented principles that are taught with traditional languages such as Java or Visual Basic.
 However, students will learn and practice these techniques as they create exciting virtual worlds, thus making programming easier to learn.
 The intent is to provide students who are new to programming with an understanding of abstract principles in concrete ways.
 Students will be able to apply these skills to other object-oriented languages.